On full asymptotics of analytic torsions for compact locally symmetric orbifolds

 \section{Orbital integrals and locally symmetric spaces}

-In this section, we recall some geometric properties of the symmetric space $X$, and we recall an explicit geometric formula of Bismut \cite[Chapter 6]{bismut2011hypoelliptic} for semisimple orbital integrals.
-Then, given a cocompact discrete subgroup $\Gamma\subset G$, we describe the orbifold structure on $Z=\Gamma\backslash X$, and we deduce in detail the Selberg's trace formula for $Z$.
+In this section, we recall the geometry of the symmetric space $X$, and we recall an explicit geometric formula for semisimple orbital integrals obtained by Bismut \cite[Chapter 6]{bismut2011hypoelliptic} .
+Then, given a cocompact discrete subgroup $\Gamma\subset G$, we describe the orbifold structure on $Z=\Gamma\backslash X$, and we give the Selberg's trace formula for $Z$.

-In this section, $G$ is taken as a connected linear real reductive Lie group, we do not require that it has a compact center.
+In this section, $G$ is taken to be a connected linear real reductive Lie group, we do not require that it has a compact center.
 Then $X$ is a symmetric space which may have de Rham components of both noncompact type and Euclidean type.